By Stephen Schwartz & Roger Hirson

-Tickets go on sale October 20TH.
+Tickets go on sale in March.

 The Gatesinger Company is proud to announce that the Next Show On Stage is:

 Directed by John Gaehring & Tina Crandell- Gommel, Mikado takes the stage at Historic Gates Hall with Three performances: